-RMIT Australian Graduate Survey
+RMIT Graduate Outcomes Survey

 The CEQ is made up of a number of scales including the Good Teaching Scale (GTS) and the Overall Satisfaction Index (OSI).
 The GTS result is the most commonly quoted scale of the survey and is used for measurement and comparison of teaching quality at both national and local levels.
 The OSI is the percentage of graduates reporting satisfaction with their courses i.e. the proportion of graduates responding 4 (Agree) or 5 (Strongly Agree) to the last statement in the CEQ or PREQ, The Good Teaching Scale (GTS) and Overall Satisfaction (OSI) results are most frequently used for measuring and comparing institutions and program quality.

 Social Research Centre (SRC) is a peak body with representatives from employers, universities and government.
 SRC works to promote and foster employment and career opportunities for graduates from higher education institutions.
 The SRC’s services include providing information on trends in employment and salaries of graduates.